b-v-krishna/Multi-Tier-BankApp-CD/README.md

 # Multi-Tier-BankApp-CD

-This repository is used for handling the **Continuous Deployment (CD)** pipeline for the Multi-Tier Bank Application.
+This repository is used for the **Continuous Deployment (CD)** pipeline for the Multi-Tier Bank Application.

 It is used to update the Kubernetes deployment YAML file with the latest Docker image tag and push the updated manifest to the GitHub repo.